Samuel John Atlee

 Samuel John Atlee (1739 – November 25, 1786) was an American soldier and statesman from Lancaster, Pennsylvania.
-He was a delegate to the Continental Congress for Pennsylvania from 1778 to 1782.
+He was a delegate to the Continental Congress for the Province of Pennsylvania from 1778 to 1782.

 Early life

 Samuel was born in Trenton, New Jersey, but his family moved to Lancaster before he was seven.
 He was educated at home, and began the study of law.
 But his studies were interrupted by the French and Indian War.

 Military career

 In 1756 he joined the Lancaster company and was commissioned as an ensign.
 He served on the Forbes Expedition to Fort Duquesne in 1758, and by 1759 he was a captain.